 Center for Changing Lives (CCL)’s vision is a community where everyone thrives.
-Too often, resource and economic opportunity limit participants’ choices and capacity to achieve their goals and vision.
+Too often, lack of resource and economic opportunity limit participants’ choices and capacity to achieve their goals and vision.
 CCL partners with those held back by lack of resource and economic opportunity in order to uncover possibilities, overcome barriers, and realize their potential in the form of partnership through coaching, training and educating, coalition building, advocacy and organizing.
 CCL’s core services of financial, employment, and resource development coaching are supported by the time, skills, and dedication volunteers.

 As the first person that a CCL member interacts with, the Front Desk Volunteer has the opportunity to begin the visioning process and connect them to CCL services and resources.
-You will assist in signing clients in, explaining core CCL services, coordinating entry and intake with clients, scheduling client appointments, and making service connections with Center for Changing Lives’ staff.
-In this position, volunteers will communicate directly with the Resource & Connection Coordinator.
-The work done and interactions that will be had as a Front Desk volunteer are the first step in a CCL client’s path toward achieving economic and housing stability.
+You will assist in signing members in, explaining core CCL services, coordinating entry and intake with members, scheduling member appointments, and making service connections with Center for Changing Lives’ staff.
+The work done and interactions that will be had as a Front Desk volunteer are the first step in a CCL member’s path toward achieving economic and housing stability.

 The Front Desk Volunteer will communicate with all staff, use the telephone and voicemail system, use the computer-specifically using Google applications such as Calendar, Mail, and Drive; sort mail, and maintain a clean, welcoming, and safe office environment.
-Volunteers will be trained by the Resource & Connection Coordinator as well as by current volunteers.
+Volunteers will also be asked to work on projects during less busy hours, such as data entry or outreach phone calls.

-We are seeking a volunteer who can commit to at least one 4-hour shift per week, 10am-2pm or 2pm-6pm.
+We are seeking a volunteer who can commit to at least one 4-hour shift per week, 9am-1pm or 1pm-5pm.

 To be most successful in this position, volunteers should: